dougeby/IntuneDocs/intune/early-edition.md

 For details about the Windows 10 device restriction profile, see [Windows 10 and later device restriction settings]( device-restrictions-windows-10.md).

+### New device restriction settings for Windows 10   <!-- 1063965 -->
+We are adding new settings for the [Windows 10 device restriction profile](/intune/device-restrictions-windows-10) in the following categories:
+- Windows Defender SmartScreen
+- App store

 ### Android for Work support for Lookout <!-- 1087312 -->
 Intune connector with Lookout will support Android for Work devices when using the Lookout for Work app.
 You will be able to deploy the Lookout app inside or outside the container.